BBC Radio 3 Unwind

 BBC Radio 3 Unwind is a British digital radio station, owned and operated by the BBC and run as a spin-off from BBC Radio 3.
-Launched in 2024, the station plays a wide range of wellbeing and meditation focussed classical music both familiar and new, intertwined with voices and soundscapes.
+Launched in 2024, the station plays a wide range of wellbeing and meditation focused classical music both familiar and new, intertwined with voices and soundscapes.

-The station broadcasts on BBC Sounds and was fully launched on DAB+ digital radio on 11 September 2025.
+The station broadcasts on DAB+ Digital Radio and BBC Sounds, having originally launched as a online only radio station on BBC Sounds on 4 November 2024 before later launching as a proper digital radio station using DAB+ on 9 September 2025.

 History and launch

 Reports in 2019 indicated that the BBC was considering launching 'spin-off stations' of its stations to gain more listeners.
 The first of these was Radio 1 Dance, confirmed by Jonathan Wall, controller of BBC Sounds, in February 2020.

 This first 'stream' launched in October 2020.
 A further music stream launched on BBC Sounds in April 2021, Radio 1 Relax.
 Radio 1 Relax closed on 24 July 2024.

+Launch on BBC Sounds

 In February 2024, the BBC announced plans to launch three new spin-offs, pending public consultation and regulatory approval: one from Radio 1 for “music from the 2000s and 2010s, catering to the appetite from young audiences for recent nostalgia”; one from Radio 2, with “a distinctive take on pop nostalgia’ from the 50s, 60s and 70s”; and one from Radio 3 for “calming classical music”.
-In addition, Radio 1 Dance would launch on DAB expanded programming.
+In addition, Radio 1 Dance would launch on DAB with expanded programming.

-In September 2024, the BBC confirmed the launch of Radio 3 Unwind, alongside Radio 1's Anthems spin-off.
+Following regulatory approval from Ofcom, the BBC announced in September 2024 that BBC Radio 3 Unwind will be launching on BBC Sounds on Monday 4 November 2024, four days before Radio 1’s Anthems spin-off.

 In April 2025, Ofcom indicated provisional approval for the plans to launch Radio 3 Unwind on DAB+.